Why Do Cats Hiss? How to Solve Your Cat Hissing ProblemReading Time: 4 minutes

 Eyeing Animals Outside

-WhenSafest is keeping your cat indoors.
+It’s safest to keep your cat indoors.
 This precaution protects Kitty from encountering animals and parasites, such as ticks.
 Avoid distressing signs of being “in heat” by having your cat spayed or neutered.
 Otherwise, you’ll be struggling against the feline instinct to run outside and find a mate.
 Efforts to escape can include clawing your window screens, furniture, and doors.

-If he is already spayed or neutered and still pines to be outside, attach a tether and supervise its outdoor time.
+If Kitty is already spayed or neutered and still pines to be outside, attach a tether and supervise its outdoor time.
 If another animal approaches, quickly intervene, saving Kitty from possible injuries and death.
 Mere hissing won’t likely ward off harmful creatures.

 If he likes to perch at a windowsill and hiss at other animals, consider closing off the view with blinds or drapes.